Updated: November 2020

 Put in place best practice biosecurity actions to prevent entry, establishment and spread of pasture dieback on your property:

 Movement of pasture dieback affected grass hay is a potential means of spread.
-Source hay from reputable suppliers, especially pasture grass hay e.g. Rhodes grass.
+Source hay from reputable suppliers, especially summer grass hay e.g. Rhodes grass.
 Monitor areas where hay is stored and fed.

 Help us identify where pasture dieback is by reporting.
 If you suspect symptoms of pasture dieback please: